 Quality assurance

-- Accompanying measurements (dust, fibers, VOC—if provided), visual inspections, photo documentation
+- Accompanying measurements (dust, fibers, VOCs – if applicable), visual inspections, photo documentation

 - Clearance measurements or resampling to confirm target achievement